Technologicat/unpythonic/README.md

 The codebase already fully works on 3.8 and `mcpyrate`, and passes all automated tests.
 However, I plan to take the opportunity to polish certain parts before release, and this may take a while.
 A living TODO list can be found at the beginning of [`unpythonic/syntax/__init__.py`](unpythonic/syntax/__init__.py).
 Be aware that the plan is tentative, and items might not be listed in a reasonable order.
 Some of the planned changes might not make the cut for 0.15.

-Beside internal changes related to the macro system, the major goal is full compatibility with Python 3.9, including the `unpythonic.typecheck` module, which is currently the last one failing tests on 3.9.

 For details, see [the 0.15 milestone](https://github.com/Technologicat/unpythonic/milestone/1).

 I'm also considering renaming 0.15 to 1.0, since the codebase is mostly stable at this point, and we have already adhered to [semantic versioning](https://semver.org/) since 2019, anyway (albeit with a leading zero).